Reboog711/LearnWith/readme.md

     * The main index page of this app is **index.html**.
 * Angular 4 With NodeJS Services:
     * Look at the **angular4App** directory for the Angular 4 UI code.
-    * UI Mock Services are located at **angular4App/src/com/dotComIt/learnWith/services/nodeJS**
+    * UI Services to access the NodeJS server are located at **angular4App/src/com/dotComIt/learnWith/services/nodeJS**
     * The main index page of this app is **index_nodejs.html**.
     * Look at the **nodejs** directory for the server side code.
+* Angular 4 With PHP Services:
+    * Look at the **angular4App** directory for the Angular 4 UI code.
+    * UI Services to access the PHP are located at **angular4App/src/com/dotComIt/learnWith/services/php**
+    * The main index page of this app is **index_php.html**.
+    * Look at the **php** directory for the server side code.
 * Angular 4 with ColdFusion Services:
     * Look at the **angular4App** directory for the Angular 4 UI code.
-    * UI Mock Services are located at **angular4App/src/com/dotComIt/learnWith/services/coldfusion**
+    * UI Services to access the ColdFusion server are located at **angular4App/src/com/dotComIt/learnWith/services/coldfusion**
     * The main index page of this app is **index_coldfusion.html**.
     * Look at the **coldFusion** directory for the server side code.
 * Angular 4 Book about Build Processes and Unit Testing: